dhutchison/dhutchison.github.io/_posts/2020-03-26-licence-and-version-checks-the-manual-way-npm.markdown

 └─ BSD-3-Clause: 1
 ~~~

-The `--failOn` or `--onlyAllow` flags can be used to supply licence names which will cause the build to fail, so this used be used in a build pipeline to ensure noncompliant licenses do not enter the build chain.
+The `--failOn` or `--onlyAllow` flags can be used to supply license names which will cause the build to fail, so this used be used in a build pipeline to ensure noncompliant licenses do not enter the build chain.

 ## Finding Unused Dependencies